coveo/plasma/packages/react-vapor/src/components/tooltip/examples/TooltipExamples.1.use.md

 ### Do

--   Keep the **text short** and direct (3 lines maximum).
-For more detailed explanations, link to external documentation.
+-   Keep the **text short** and direct (ideally 3 lines maximum).
+For more detailed explanations a link to external documentation should be used.
--   Make Tooltips **appear in empty areas** in the screen, or above less relevant information.
+-   Have Tooltips **appear in empty areas** of the screen, or on top of less relevant information.
 -   Only show **one Tooltip at a time**.

 ### Do Not